 Not reacting is insanely hard at times.
 I am naturally more laid back, so it came a little easier.
 However, realize that for some bullies, their goal is truly to get a reaction.
 If you don’t react, they’ll move on to someone who will.

-The best advice is to not actually care if they bug you.
+So, the best advice is to not actually care if they bug you.
 Ignore them, crack a joke, or check your text messages.
 If you still care, then pretend you don’t.

 Tip Two: Use Humor